djohnsto/Bank_Java/readme.txt

-New README file created to show off both github readme and git brnaches
+New README file created to show off both github README and git branches